In the tradition of third world problems from the perspective of a westerner, here we have Beasts of No Nation.

 Beasts of No Nation is a well-made film and I would like to think it was created with good intentions as a project 10 years in the making.
 Unfortunately, the script doesn’t have the same treatment as its visuals to create a compelling story about the saddest consequence of war – how it destroys the innocent lives it’s supposed to protect.

 Beasts of No Nation

-Beasts of No Nation features solid filmmaking and good performances, but its vague and misguided script robs the gravitas needed to become the compelling epic about war through the eyes of a child.
+Beasts of No Nation is a well-acted and directed film, but its misguided script robs the gravitas needed to be a compelling war epic.